huijunjin/huijunjin.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am a Ph.D. student in the Department of Computer Science at Yonsei University, Seoul, South Korea.
 I am fortunate to be advised by [Sanghyun Park](https://delab.yonsei.ac.kr/sanghyun/).
-My research interests lie in the area of Database Systems, Vector Indexing Algorithms, and Retrieval-Augmented Generation.

-Previously, I received my M.S. in Computer Science Yonsei University.

 Research Interests
 ======